Keep Your Home Warm with a Pet Door — How Pet-Tek Engineers Out the Draft

 | Fully locked | Flap locked shut in both directions | Winter nights, holidays, storms |

-When fully locked, the flap is held firmly against the brush seals by both the magnetic closure and the mechanical lock — creating the tightest possible seal and maximum thermal performance.
+When fully locked, the flap is held firmly against the brush seals by both the magnetic closure and the mechanical lock, creating the tightest possible seal and maximum thermal performance.
+If you also need to stop neighbourhood cats entering, consider the multi-magnetic cat door, which adds selective entry without sacrificing any of the thermal properties above.

 UV Resistance — Built for Australasian and UK Conditions